everpress-co/mailster-hcaptcha/README.md

 ## Changelog

+### 2.0.0

+- Supports now Mailster Block Forms
+- Supports invisible captcha
+- requires at least Mailster 3.3.3

 ### 1.1

 - only output script if form has been rendered.

 ### 1.0

 - initial release

 ## Additional Info